seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 *Enter DIOMEDES, with CRESSIDA*

 **AGAMEMNON**
-Is this the Lady Cressid?...
+Is this the Lady Cressid? ...

 **DIOMEDES**
 ...
 Even she.